nqminds/cozy-emails/README.md

 ### Cozy stores the database in: ###

-[OpenWRT] ~/.emails
+[OpenWRT] /root/.emails

 [Linux/Ubuntu] ~/user/.emails

-The attachments are located in ./emails/attachments
+The attachments (for OpenWRT) are located in /root/emails/attachments

-The database is located in the directories ./emails/db, ./emails/db-mrview-*
+The database (for OpenWRT) is located in the directories /root/emails/db, /root/emails/db-mrview-*